johnofleek/PiloT/networkManagerDocs/Quickstart.md

 ## Configure the cellular network connection
-1. From a shell terminal - power on the Pilot
+1. From a shell terminal - power on the PiloT
    ```
    ./pilotOn.sh
    ```